-This service manual describes the system, setup, operation, cleaning, maintenance, troubleshooting, and technical specifications for the NxtGen Transport Incubator.
+This operator's manual describes the system, setup, operation, cleaning, maintenance, troubleshooting, and technical specifications for the NxtGen Transport Incubator.
 Read the NxtGen manual thoroughly to understand all instructions, warnings, cautions, and notes before operating the device.
 International Biomedical is not responsible for any malfunction due to improper use or service by unauthorized International Biomedical personnel.
 For any technical problem, contact your International Biomedical representative.
 There are no known contraindications associated with the NxtGen Transport Incubator.
+Additional information can be found in the service manual.